gaebar/python-exercises/README.md

 # Python Exercises
-Solutions for the challenges from the book 'Python By Example' by Nichola Lacey
+Solutions for the challenges from the book 'Python By Example' by Nichola Lacey, with PyTest unit tests.

 ## Setting up Python virtual environment
 ### Create new environment